Stena Nautica

-MS Stena Nautica is a ro-pax ferry currently in operation between Halmstad and Grenå for Stena Line.
-She was completed in 1986 as MS Niels Klim and served on the DSB Århus – Kalundborg along with her sister MS Peder Paars until 1991.
+Eckerö Link is a ro-pax ferry currently in operation between Långnäs and Naantali for Rederiaktiebolaget Eckerö.
+She was completed in 1986 as MS Niels Klim and served on the DSB Århus – Kalundborg along with her sister Peder Paars until 1991.

 Concept and construction

 In September 1983 DSB ordered two relatively large ferries for service on the intra-Denmark Århus–Kalundborg route from Nakskov Skibsværft in Nakskov, Denmark.
 Although ordered by the ferry division of the Danish State Railways, the ships did not have the facilities for transporting trains, but were constructed to transport road freight and passengers.
-Both ships were named after characters from the works of Ludvig Holberg, a Norwegian-born writer considered to be the father of modern Danish literature.
-First of the ships, delivered in 1985, was named MS Peder Paars after the poem Peder Paars.
-The second, delivered a year later, was named MS Niels Klim after the protagonist in Niels Klim's Underground Travels.
+Both ships were named after characters from the works of Ludvig Holberg, a Norwegian-born writer considered to be the father of modern Danish and Norwegian literature.
+First of the ships, delivered in 1985, was named Peder Paars after the poem Peder Paars.
+The second, delivered a year later, was named Niels Klim after the protagonist in Niels Klim's Underground Travels.

 Early career

 That year both ships were taken over by Stena Line.
-The Peder Paars was renamed MS Stena Invicta and served on the Dover – Calais route for most of the 90s.
-The Niels Klim was renamed MS Stena Nautica but spent most of 1991 laid up in Århus.
-In 1992, she was chartered to B&I Line for use on their Irish Sea services and was renamed MS Isle Of Innisfree; Initially she served Pembroke Dock – Rosslare and later Holyhead – Dublin.
+The Peder Paars was renamed Stena Invicta and served on the Dover – Calais route for most of the 90s.
+The Niels Klim was renamed Stena Nautica but spent most of 1991 laid up in Århus.
+In 1992, she was chartered to B&I Line for use on their Irish Sea services and was renamed Isle Of Innisfree; Initially she served Pembroke Dock – Rosslare and later Holyhead – Dublin.
 However, her slow service speed of 17 knots frequently resulted in delays.

 Current operations

 In 1995, she returned to Stena Line and operated on their Lion Ferry subsidiary between Varberg / Halmstad and Grenå.
 She has since remained on that route, despite occasional charters, the closure of the Halmstad leg and the incorporation of Lion Ferry into Stena Line.

 In 2002, she was rebuilt in order to transport more freight.
 Her lower passenger deck was converted into another vehicle deck, and her passenger certification was subsequently reduced from 2000 to 653, while her freight capacity increased from 604 lane meters to 1235.

+In early 2026, Stena Line decided to close its Halmstad – Grenå route due to profitability challenges, with Stena Nautica completing her final runs on the line on 10 April 2026.
+Following this, the ship was acquired by Rederiaktiebolaget Eckerö in May 2026.
+After necessary rebranding and technical preparations, the vessel is scheduled to officially begin serving the Långnäs – Naantali route as Eckerö Link in the autumn of 2026, replacing the older vessel Fjärdvägen.
+Although operating on the Finnish-Åland route, the ship will retain her Swedish flag and Grisslehamn port of registry to maintain operational subsidies.